Mixed local-nonlocal operators: maximum principles, eigenvalue problems and their applications: Maximum principles

 \section{Maximum principles}

-In this section we prove a Alexandrov-Bakelman-Pucci (ABP) maximum principle (\cref{T2.1}) and a Hopf's lemma (\cref{T2.2}).
+In this section we prove a Alexandrov-Bakelman-Pucci (ABP) maximum principle (\cref{T2.1}), a Hopf's lemma (\cref{T2.2}) and a strong maximum principle (\cref{T2.3}).
 We begin with the following estimate on the exit time. \begin{lemma} Assume \hyperlink{A1}{(A1)}.
 Let $D \subset \Rd$ be a bounded domain.
 For every $k \in N$ we have

 Moreover, there exists a constant $\theta = \theta(d, {\rm diam}(D))$, monotonically increasing with respect to $\diam(D)$, such that

 \end{lemma}

 \begin{proof} Proof follows from \cite[Lemma~3.1]{BL17b}, \hyperlink{A1}{(A1)} and \cite[Remark~4.8]{Sch98}. \end{proof}